lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 [Homebrew Cask](http://caskroom.io/) is an extension for Homebrew that allows you to automate the installation of Mac Apps and Fonts.

-After you have homebrew installed, you'll want to install homebrew cask:
+After you have homebrew installed, you'll want to tap and install Homebrew Cask:

 ```bash
 brew tap phinze/homebrew-cask
 brew install brew-cask
 ```

 The number of apps you can install with Cask is enormous and growing every day.
-You can take a look at what is offered here in their repo https://github.com/caskroom/homebrew-cask/tree/master/Casks or you can search for applications from the CLI:
+You can take a look at what applications are installable in their [caskroom/homebrew-cask](https://github.com/caskroom/homebrew-cask/tree/master/Casks) repo or you can search for applications from the CLI:

 ```bash
 brew cask search /google-chrome/